jberends/duplicity_backup/README.md

 - [x] implement appdirs for default configuration file placement
 - [x] implement restore for restoring
-- [ ] test on digitalocean
+- [x] Allow for custom s3 storage endpoints.
+Included in v1.2.0 with thanks to @denismatveev
 - [x] If requested migrate `--s3-european-buckets` to configuration file
-- [ ] If requested implement GPG/Encryption capabilities.
+- [x] If requested implement GPG/Encryption capabilities.
 Possibly reusing code of `kecpkg-tools` to manage certificates.
-- [ ] Initialise itself into `cron.daily`
+Included in v1.2.0 with thanks at @denismatveev

 ## Credits